forestgrape/coronavirus/diagnosis_and_viral_load.md

 ### Detect Tissue damage
 Detecting tissue damage is generally not very specific since other diseases e.g. other virus infections cause similar tissue damage.
 #### Biochemical
 E.g. detecting cell damage through cell decay products e.g. distinctive proteins.
-Often useful in combination with other methods: if there's an increased SARS-2 viral load at a location combined with increased cell decay products then SARS-2 likely replicates at this location.
+This is useful in combination with other methods: If at a location, SARS-2 viruses are detected combined with above average cell decay products then SARS-2 likely replicates at this location.
 #### Optical
+[in work]
-E.g. CT (quite accurate but high radiation to sensible locations) or Xray (not very accurate some radiation): round glassy occupancies in the lung are characteristic for Covid-19.
+E.g. CT (quite accurate but high radiation to sensible locations) or Xray (less radiation but also less accurate than CT): round glassy occupancies in the lung are characteristic for Covid-19.
 Other (viral) lung infections look similar so the specificity depends on the prevalence of SARS-CoV-2 compared other virus infections.

 ### Detect Immune Response
 #### Antibody Test
 [in work]
 For infections triggering certain alarms, the immune response involves antibodies which can be detected in the blood.
 The antibodies are in the serum of the blood.
 Different kinds of antibodies are produced at different stages during and after an infection.
-Only infections in later stages and past infections can be diagnosed by this method since the viruses replicate first to high enough titers to trigger the alarms and then a couple of days are needed to produce antibodies.
+Only infections in later stages and past infections can be diagnosed by this method since the viruses need first to replicate to high enough titers to trigger an immune response strong enough and then a couple of days are needed to produce a detectable amount of antibodies.

 > ###### Serology
 > Methods analyzing the blood serum are called *serology*.
 Antibody detection is referred as serological (Covid) tests.

-## Taking Specimens

-### Locations of Virions
-Two types of locations are suitable for diagnosis:
-* Tissues with active viral replication.
-The tissues can either be sampled by a biopsy or by washing them and sucking the cleaning water which is called [aspiration](#aspirate) in medicine or just by swabbing the outer cell layer.
-* Viral Load in body fluids ([Viral Load](#viral-load)) from virus replication in close tissues or deposition.
-Sampled by swab or aspiration.

-### Collection Timing
-The metabolisms of organism vary across situation/activities performed.
-Many metabolic functions follow also a daily=circadian (circa = about, dies=day) cycle.
-The fluids used for disease diagnosis often have a daily cycle e.g. sputum and saliva.

-#### Saliva Collection Timing
-The saliva is secreted from different glands in the mouth.
-How much each of these glands secrets depends on activities such as sleeping or eating (very readable described in [Dawes](#summary-dawes)).
-The saliva flow rate, location and source give rise to different microhabitats for bacteria and viruses.
-* [Carlson-Jones et al](#summary-carlson-jones) investigated these habitats with flow cytometry and observe that both the bacteria and virus like particles concentrations peak after sleep.
-* A morning peak is also observed for SARS-CoV-2: [Hung et al](#summary-hung)

-### Collection Methods
-> ###### Aspirate
-> An *aspirate* is a fluid that is collected by suction (aspirare is latin for to breath).

-> ###### Swab
-> A *swab* is an absorbent pad or piece of material used in medicine e.g. to collect mucus specimens.

-> ###### Biopsy
-> A *biopsy* is a tissue sample taken for the diagnostic purposes.

-> ###### Autopsy
-> *Autopsies* are tissue specimens taken post mortem.
-They are useful for the analysis of the viral load in different organs.

-> ###### Sputum Collection
-> *Sputum collection* is a special method exploiting the tickling sensitivity of the throat: A saline solution is inhaled provoking a cough (in most individuals) which is captured.